-Council issued the Notice to Enhance the Economical and Intensive Use of Land (關於促進節約集約用地 的通知) with effect on the same date, which requires full utilisation of the market's fundamental efforts in promoting land resources distribution, and aims to improve the mechanisms for economical and intensive usage of land by: (i) strictly enforcing the bid tender, auction and listing transfer system for industrial and operative land and requiring, for industrial usage land and operative land of commercial, traveling, entertainment and commodity housing etc. (including land usage for ancillary business operations, research and training), and for the same land lot with two or more intending land users, an open transfer by bid tender, auction and listing; (ii) enhancing the contract system for land usage; and (iii) continuing to suspend land supply for villas development of houses, requiring that not less than 70 per cent. of the residential land supply is used for construction of low rent housing, economical housing, fixed-price housing and medium and small sized housing, in order to prevent large sized housing to occupy excessive land.
+Council issued the Notice to Enhance the Economical and Intensive Use of Land (關於促進節約集約用地 的通知) with effect on the same date, which requires full utilisation of the market's fundamental efforts in promoting land resources distribution, and aims to improve the mechanisms for economical and intensive usage of land by: (i) strictly enforcing the bid tender, auction and listing transfer system for industrial and operative land and requiring, for industrial usage land and operative land of commercial, traveling, entertainment and commodity housing etc. (including land usage for ancillary business operations, research and training), and for the same land lot with two or more intending land usage; and (iii) continuing to suspend land supply for villas development of houses, requiring that not less than 70 per cent. of the residential land supply is used for construction of low rent housing, economical housing, fixed-price housing and medium and small sized housing, in order to prevent large sized housing to occupy excessive land.

-On 20 December 2008, the General Office of the State Council issued the Certain Opinions on Promoting the Healthy Development of Real Estate Market (關於促進房地產市場健康發展的若干意見) effective on the same date, which changed the period of the business tax levied on the full amount of the sale proceeds on conveyance of residential properties from five years from the date of purchase to two years from the date of purchase.
+On 20 December 2008, the General Office of the State Council issued the Certain Opinions on Promoting the Healthy Development of Real Estate Market (關於促進房地產市場健康發展的若干意見) effective on the same date, which changed the period of the business tax levied on the full amount of the sale proceeds on conveyance of residential properties from five years from the date of purchase.
 If an individual sells his non-ordinary apartment after two or more years from the date of purchase, the business tax will be levied on the balance between the selling price and the purchase price.
 This policy was in place temporarily until 31 December 2009.